dj-stripe/dj-stripe/.github/ISSUE_TEMPLATE/issue-with-webhooks-or-sync.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-If relevant it's very helpful to include webhook tracebacks and content (note that these are logged in the database at /admin/djstripe/webhookeventtrigger/ )
+If relevant it's very helpful to include webhook tracebacks and content (note that these are logged in the database and are visible in django admin - eg http://127.0.0.1:8000/admin/djstripe/webhookeventtrigger/ )

 **Environment**
 - dj-stripe version: [e.g. master at <hash>, 2.0.0 etc]